 4. Geumjeong Mountain

-This mountain runs north to south along the norther half of Busan.
+This mountain runs north to south along the northern half of Busan.
 Running from Beomosa Temple south to Dongnae, one can hike along the ancient fortress wall atop the ridge.
 Here spectacular views of the city can be seen.
 The fortress runs in a circle around the mountain and provides dozens of paths from challenging to easy.
 The easiest path being the cable car from Oncheonjang to the summit near the South Gate.
 Perfect for a diverse day of hiking!

 5. Seokbulsa Temple